statycc/pymwp/c_files/readme.md

 ## Original Examples

-The `original_paper` folder contains examples taken from or inspired from the "_A Flow Calculus of mwp-Bounds for Complexity Analysis_".
+The `original_paper` folder contains examples taken from or inspired from the ["_A Flow Calculus of mwp-Bounds for Complexity Analysis_"](https://doi.org/10.1145/1555746.1555752) paper.

 | file | description |
 | --- | --- |